 From Roger Steele’s post-war laboratory in the basement of a suburban home to the production of the lunar struts of the Apollo 11 lunar landing module, Hexcel has been synonymous with innovation throughout its history.
-Hexcel was ready when the defense aerospace industry needed strong lightweight materials in 1946, and our company remains a leader in delivering innovative advanced composite solutions to our customers.
+Hexcel was ready when the defense aerospace industry needed strong lightweight materials following World War II, and our company remains a leader in delivering innovative advanced composite solutions to our customers.

 The House That Berkeley Built